Ramyadeepa/Fertilizer_Shop_Management_in_Java_and_SQL/README.md

-# Fertilizer Shop Management in Java
+# Fertilizer Shop Management in Java and SQL